microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot_office365activationcounts.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Get an Office 365 activations count report.
+Get an Office 365 activation counts report.

 > **Note:** For details about different report views and names, see [Office 365 Reports - Microsoft Office activations](https://support.office.com/client/Office-activations-87c24ae2-82e0-4d1e-be01-c3bcc3f18c60).